Occupy movement: Nonviolence

 In September, sympathetic coverage given to the movement by the media was substantially increased after the circulation of a video of pepper spray being used by a police commander against peaceful female protestors.
 In early October, Naomi Klein congratulated New York occupiers for their commitment to nonviolence.
 By November 2011, media sources began to report an increase in violence, with allegations of sexual assault and incidents of violence from occupiers against the police, including one officer allegedly stabbed with scissors.
 Some occupy camps responded by requiring that all occupiers sign a resolution to be nonviolent if they wished to stay.
 Rick Hampton for USA Today said the vast majority of occupy members have been nonviolent.
 Reviewing the global movement in December 2011, Anthony Barnett said its nonviolence remained an immense strength.

-In late January 2012, the movement's commitment to nonviolence was questioned after clashes with the police that saw about 400 arrests in the U.S. city of Oakland.
-Some protestors and witnesses said the police initiated the violence; others said there was violence against the police; however, they blamed agents provocateurs.
 One protester who did not take part stated, "It was organized by a very militant anarchist segment of the movement; I support the idea of taking a building, especially for housing those who don't have housing.
 But I don't support it with the kind of triumphal attitude I saw expressed."